luckhassel/WebChat/README.md

 The message broker used in this project is rabbitMQ.
 So, to get this properly working, you should install rabbitMQ in your machine and start it's service.

 ## General instructions
 Once the front, back-end and rabbitMQ are running, you can acess "localhost:4200".
 Then, you can register a new user and login with this user.
-There, you will have access to the chat and also will be able to send stocks commands.
+If the login suceed, you will have access to chat room.
+First, you should select your Group and join.
+Then, you will be able to send receive messages that are just being sent to that specific room.